joeaoregan/LIT-Yr2-Internetworking/README.md

 Take Home Assignment for 2nd year Internetworking module of Games Design and Development - BSc (Honours) in Computing (Level 8) course.

-2 Perl Client and Server socket applications
+2 Perl Client and Server socket applications, originally created as part of a group assigment.

 <b>Client-Server 1: </b>
 The Client receives a question from the Server "What is your name?".